Print

 Instructions

-• Prepare the Pineapple: Place pineapple rings in a medium bowl.
-Cover with both rums and let soak for at least 1 hour.
+1. Place pineapple rings in a medium bowl.
+Cover with dark and coconut rums.
+Let soak for at least 1 hour.
 Drain and reserve the rum.
 Pat the pineapple dry.

-• Coating Setup: Place flour in one shallow bowl and coconut flakes in another.
-In a third bowl, whisk together eggs and coconut milk.
+2. Place flour in one shallow bowl, coconut flakes in another, and whisk together eggs and coconut milk in a third bowl.

-• Dipping and Coating: Working one at a time, dip each pineapple ring into the flour, followed by the egg mixture, then in coconut flakes, pressing to adhere.
+3. Dip each pineapple ring into flour, then egg mixture, then coat in coconut flakes, pressing to adhere.

-• Frying: Heat the oil in a deep pot to about 350°F (175°C).
-Fry the pineapple rings in batches until golden, about 1 minute per side.
-Remove with a slotted spoon and drain on paper towels.
+4. Heat vegetable oil in a deep pot to 350°F (175°C).
+Fry pineapple rings in batches for about 1 minute per side until golden.
+Drain on paper towels.

-• Prepare the Dipping Sauce: In a medium bowl, mix cream cheese and powdered sugar until smooth.
-Stir in 2 tablespoons of the reserved rum, adding more to achieve desired consistency.
+5. In a bowl, mix softened cream cheese and powdered sugar until smooth.
+Stir in 2 tablespoons reserved rum, adding more to reach desired dipping sauce consistency.

 Notes